ISO 22301 Clause 4.4 Business Continuity Management System (BCMS)

 ISO 22301

-Understanding the Needs and Expectations of Interested Parties
+Understanding The Needs And Expectations Of Interested Parties

 Interested parties refer to individuals or organizations that have a stake in the organization's performance or can be affected by its activities.
 These parties can include customers, employees, shareholders, suppliers, regulators, local communities, and other stakeholders.
+Understanding the needs and expectations of interested parties is critical in developing a BCMS as it helps identify the key stakeholders that need to be considered in the planning and implementation of the BCMS.

 By understanding the needs and expectations of interested parties, an organization can develop a BCMS that meets the requirements of its stakeholders and ensures the continuity of business operations.

-Scope of the BCMS
+Scope Of The BCMS

 The scope of the BCMS refers to the boundaries and applicability of the Business Continuity Management System.
 It defines the activities, products, services, and locations that are covered by the BCMS.